 “transitive. to commit suicide: to end one’s own life intentionally; to kill oneself.
 Also figurative and in extended use.
 Cf. [cross-reference] sense 9a.
 Historically, suicide was regarded as a crime in many societies.
 Laws against suicide existed in English common law until 1961.”

-Examples of usage are given dating back to 1712.
+The OED gives examples of usage dating back to 1712.
 Interestingly, there’s a 1774 use in a newspaper referring to a political party committing suicide in a figurative sense.

 How do people interpret “committed suicide”?

 So, this term has been around for about 300 years, and political suicide has been talked about almost as long.
 The word commit has many different meanings, not all of which are negative.
-My guess would be that the average person my generation (Gen X) or younger doesn’t know that suicide used to be illegal; Joe and Jane Doofus simply aren’t that knowledgeable about history.
+My guess would be that the average person who is my generation (Gen X) or younger doesn’t know that suicide used to be illegal; Joe and Jane Doofus simply aren’t that knowledgeable about history.
 Granted, there are still a few countries where attempting suicide is illegal, but they’ve got far bigger problems than just the choice of wording.